-5.13 Comprehensive College Graduate Program Recruitment and Retention Fund
+5.12 Comprehensive College Graduate Program Recruitment and Retention Fund

-There shall be an appropriation of \$195,330 effective July 2, 2014, and \$199,237 effective July 2, 2015 for distribution to certain of the State University of New York Comprehensive Colleges for the purpose of funding graduate program recruitment and retention initiatives.
+In each year of the Agreement, there shall be an allocation from the appropriation in section 5.15 for distribution to certain of the State University of New York Comprehensive Colleges for the purpose of funding graduate program recruitment and retention initiatives.
 Each campus shall receive an allocation from such appropriation proportionate to the total number of employees at such campus.
 Local distribution of such allocation shall be through cash payments to employees who enroll in such graduate degree programs as the campus, in its discretion, determines are in need of enhanced funding for purposes of recruitment and retention.
-To be eligible for a payment for retention initiatives, an employee must have been employed on/or after July 2, 2014 and must be employed at the time of payment.
-This program shall expire on July 1, 2016.
+To be eligible for a payment for retention initiatives, an employee must have been employed on/or after July 2, 2019 and must be employed at the time of payment.
+This program shall expire on July 1, 2023.

-5.14 Fee Mitigation Fund
+5.13 Fee Mitigation Fund

-There shall be an appropriation of \$577,830 effective July 2, 2014, and \$589,387 effective July 2, 2015, for the purpose of funding the cost of various fees, including but not limited to technology fees.
+In each year of the Agreement, there shall be an allocation from the appropriation in section 5.15, for the purpose of funding the cost of various fees, including but not limited to technology fees and the full amount of the SEVIS fee.
 Each campus shall receive an allocation from such appropriation proportionate to the total number of employees at such campus.
 To be eligible for such payment, an employee must be employed at the time of payment.
-This program shall expire on July 1, 2016.
+This program shall expire on July 1, 2023.

-5.15 Downstate Location Fund
+5.14 Downstate Location Fund

-There shall be an appropriation of \$350,880 effective July 2, 2014, and \$357,898 effective July 2, 2015 for the purpose of funding location adjustments for employees whose work site is New York City, Suffolk, Nassau, Rockland, Westchester, Dutchess, Putnam, or Orange counties.
+In each year of the Agreement, there shall be an allocation from the appropriation in section 5.15 for the purpose of funding location adjustments for employees whose work site is New York City, Suffolk, Nassau, Rockland, Westchester, Dutchess, Putnam, or Orange counties.
 Each campus shall receive an allocation from such appropriation proportionate to the total number of employees at such campus.
 To be eligible for such payment, an employee must be employed at the time of payment.
-This program shall expire on July 1, 2016.
+This program shall expire on July 1, 2023.